yii2tech/illuminate/docs/start-installation.md

 ```

 > Tip: In case you do not want to install assets via Composer in Yii way, dealing with 'asset-packagist.org' or composer
-  asset plugin, you can list asset packages at replace section of your 'composer.json'.
+  asset plugin, you can list asset packages at "replace" section of your 'composer.json'.
 For example:

 ```json
 {